Budhiana

+Budhiana is a census town in Jalandhar district of Punjab State, India.
+It is located 17 km from Jalandhar, 20 km from Phagwara, 34 km from district headquarter Hoshiarpur and 145 km from state capital Chandigarh.
+The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).

 Transport

 Bolina Doaba is the nearest railway station.
 Jalandhar city and Jalandhar Cantt, railway stations are the next nearest train stations.
 There is daily bus service from village to Jalandhar City and to the nearest bus connecting routes including Jandu Singha.
 The village is 79 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 103 km away in Amritsar.